nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 	- checkNumInput()
 	- illegalCharacterChecker()

-**Creating NurseScheduleAdd object with User Input**
+**Creating NurseScheduleAddCommand object with User Input**

-2.If the parameters are valid, a NurseScheduleAdd Command object is created, which will be passed back to `NurseScheduleInstance.runCommandLoopUntilExit()`.
+2.If the parameters are valid, a NurseScheduleAddCommand object is created, which will be passed back to `NurseScheduleInstance.runCommandLoopUntilExit()`.

 3.The Command objected is then executed and `NurseScheduleActions.addSchedule()` will be called which creates a NurseSchedule object an adds it into the array list.